top of page

 • Five-Year Sectoral Targets:

-Top Management, Senior Management, Middle Management/Professionally Qualified, Junior Management/Skills Technical, and people with disabilities.
-Employers can still set targets for Semi-Skilled and Unskilled levels.
-None of the sectoral targets have been published as yet but we anticipate them being released in 2025.
-Once published, these targets must be met within a 5 year period by way of predetermined affirmative action strategies and meeting yearly targets.
+Targets have been set by government for each of the following occupational and skills levels : Top Management, Senior Management, Middle Management/Professionally Qualified, Junior Management/Skills Technical, and people with disabilities.
+Employers can still set targets for Semi-Skilled and Unskilled levels using a separate set of demographic targets.
+These targets must be met within a 5 year period by way of predetermined affirmative action strategies and meeting yearly targets.

 • Certification of Compliance: